sachinm001/PaaS-Serverless-Arch/Hands-on lab/03-Integrate-API-Management-with-Your-Azure-Functions.md

-# Exercise:3 Integrate API Management with Your Azure Functions
+# Exercise 3: Integrate API Management with Your Azure Functions

 **Duration**: 45 minutes